bettycode/2.Responsive-Portfolio/README.md

 	 	 "Cards" that creates beautiful responsive gallery layouts.

-	_ The last page is contact.httml Page .
+	- The last page is contact.html Page .

 		* I used similar layout for this page as well.
 This page used "Forms", that is the main difference from the other pages.
-		* It also contains links, button, Icons
+		* It also contains links, button and Icons.

 3. Next I created style.css for each page.
 I didn't want to have one big CSS file.
 In the CSS files i added margins, padding, color,